Association football tactics and skills: "Forward" versus "collapsing" defences

-Some teams use forward defending, aggressively challenging the ball when on the defensive in any part of the field.
+Teams may use forward defending, aggressively challenging the ball when on the defensive in any part of the field.
 Others rely on a "collapsing" style, that falls back deep into its own half when the opponent is in possession of the ball.
 The "forward" policy can put immense physical and psychological pressure on opponents, and is aimed at slowing down or breaking up attacks early.
 It has more physical demands however, and may spread a defensive formation more thinly.
 In general, defensive-minded teams will stay lower, minimising defensive risks by compressing attacking space.
-The "collapsing" approach is more economical in physical demand, and provides a packed back zone to thwart attacks.
+The "collapsing" approach is more economical in terms of less physical demand, and provides a packed back zone to thwart attacks.
 However it sometimes creates large gaps in midfield, and invites the opposing team to dribble forward and to take shots from long range; if the opposing team is good at the two aforementioned skills then goals will be conceded freely.
+More progressive styles of defending in general invites counterattacking by the opponent.

-The most extreme form of "forward" defending, Gegenpressing ([ˈɡeːɡn̩ˌpʁɛsɪŋ], "counter-pressing"), invented by Ralf Rangnick and exemplified by teams managed by German managers such as Jürgen Klopp and Thomas Tuchel, requires each attacker to press the opposition immediately upon loss of possession.
+The most prominent form of "forward" defending, Gegenpressing ([ˈɡeːɡn̩ˌpʁɛsɪŋ], "counter-pressing"), developed by Ralf Rangnick and exemplified by teams managed by German managers such as Jürgen Klopp and Thomas Tuchel, requires attackers and midfielders to press the opposition immediately following loss of possession.